 Superficial tumours (which account for 70-80% of all cases) although having in themselves excellent prognosis, with almost no risk of metastases, have a predilection for recurrence (70% recur within 3 years) and these recurrences are more likely to be invasive.
 This is especially the case with carcinoma in situ 4.

-Invasive tumours, on the other hand, have poorer prognosis demonstrating both local invasion of perivesical tissues, lymphatic spread to local nodes and eventual haematogenous metastases 4.
+Invasive tumours, on the other hand, have poorer prognosis demonstrating both local invasions of perivesical tissues, lymphatic spread to local nodes and eventual haematogenous metastases 4.

 General imaging differential considerations include: